rethinkdb/rethinkdb-rs/1-reql-language/data-types.md

 * **Numbers** are any real number: `5`, `3.14159`, `-42`.
 RethinkDB uses double precision (64-bit) floating point numbers internally.
 (Neither infinity nor [NaN](http://en.wikipedia.org/wiki/NaN) are allowed.)

 * **Strings** are any valid UTF-8 string: `"superhero"`, <code>&quot;&uuml;nn&euml;c&euml;ss&auml;r&yuml; &uuml;ml&auml;&uuml;ts&quot;</code>.
 Strings may include the null code point (U+0000).

-* **Binary objects** are similar to BLOBs in SQL databases: files, images and other binary data.
-See [Storing binary objects](/docs/storing-binary/) for details.

-* **Times** are RethinkDB's native date/time type, stored with millisecond precision.
-You can use native date/time types in supported languages, as the conversion will be done by the driver.
-See [Dates and times in RethinkDB](/docs/dates-and-times/) for details.

 * **Booleans** are `true` and `false`.